fractalqb/sllm/README.md

 is easy to understand because humans are used to gain some understanding from natural language.
 However, the relevant parameters— i.e. the number of items, which type of item and the respective user—is not easy to extract from the text by machines.
-And simple changes of the text templat can easily break the mechanism to extract those parameters.
+Even if you do, simple changes of the text template can easily break the mechanism to extrac those parameters.

 **With sllm message**
 ```
 2018-07-02 20:52:39 [main] INFO sllm.Example - added `count:7` x `item:Hat` to shopping cart by `user:John Doe` - tx.id=4711
 ```

+The sllm'ed format is still quite readable but lets one reliably identify the business relevant values.

 ### logfmt
 ```